211 Helping To Save Lives and Raise Awareness about Suicide Prevention

-September 2014-Suicide is recognized as a serious public-health problem that is of national and global concern and the month of September spotlights suicide awareness and prevention efforts.
-September 8th marked the start of the 39th annual National Suicide Prevention Week with September 10th spotlighting World Suicide Prevention Day.
+September marks the start of National Suicide Prevention Week with September 10th spotlighting World Suicide Prevention Day.
 This campaign was spearheaded by the American Association of Suicidology (AAS), and is a collaborative effort by many agencies nationwide to help increase awareness about suicide prevention.

 For the staff at 211 HelpLine suicide prevention is an everyday occurrence with an average of 6 suicidal individuals or those concerned family or friends calling daily.